GanbaruTobi/blog/content/python_f_strings_exec.md

 res = ('<title>' + 'XXX{site.do_GET.__globals__[secret]}' + '</title>\n' + self.msg).format(site=self)
 ```

-Since from the example ppl also discussed if the vulnerabe is a RCE, lets look at what we see.
+From the provided example, people have been discussing whether the vulnerability could lead to Remote Code Execution (RCE).
+Let's examine what we can observe.

-We control the left part, but its being formated on the condition set in the right part.
-So the code
-expects and wont run without exactly 1 pair of {} and it want to format the site variable with the self value.
+We have control over the left part of the code, but it is being formatted based on the condition set in the right part.
+The code expects and will not execute without exactly one pair of {}.
+It intends to format the site variable with the value of self.
+Consequently, the code will load 'self' into 'site' and then evaluate the code.

-So the code will load 'self' into 'site' and then evaluate the code.
-In the case of this code, this gives us full control ob the Handler instance and we allready know by the provided solution that its possible to access members.
+In the case of this code, this grants us full control over the Handler instance, and based on the provided solution, it is already established that accessing members is possible.

-Python has lots of magic functionality, but thats something we will look at in a follow up post
+Python possesses numerous magical functionalities, but we will explore them in a subsequent post.

 ## Conclusion

-It seems that there needs to be special cases, in which formatting leads to exploitable evaluation.
-So I would think about it that way.
-If the user-Input is parsed/manipulated one time, its probably save and if there are two manipulations it might create a needed side-effect.
+It appears that there are specific cases in which formatting can lead to exploitable evaluation.
+Therefore, it is reasonable to consider the following approach: If the user input is parsed or manipulated only once, it is likely safe.
+However, if there are two or more manipulations, it might create the necessary side-effect.

-Even in the case of having such a side-effect, we are unsure if its enough for an full RCE.
-So we will keep on looking in part 2.
+Even in scenarios where a side-effect is present, it remains uncertain whether it is sufficient for a complete Remote Code Execution (RCE).
+As a result, further exploration and investigation will be conducted in part 2 to gain more insights.